theolivenbaum/resin/README.md

 - a component of a distributed database
 - a framework for experimenting with scoring models

 ResinDB's architecture can be compared to that of LevelDB or SQL Server LocalDB in that they all run in-process.
-What sets ResinDB apart is its full-text search index and latch-free writing.
+What sets ResinDB apart is its full-text search index, its scoring mechanisms and its latch-free writing.

 ## Usage
 ### CLI